victorcastro/docs/docs/tutorials/tutorials-ios/add-calling-to-your-existing-app-in-2-minutes.md

   to start building and prototyping straight away.
 While our SDK is simple to use, you still have to add your own UI to make a calling app that users will understand.
+hidden: true
 ---

 If you’re like me, when you start testing a new SDK or service, you just want to start building and prototyping straight away.
 While our SDK is simple to use, you still have to add your own UI to make a calling app that users will understand.

-Full disclosure: I have a minor investment in a company called [iRezQ](http://irezq.com), an app that warns you about nearby traffic accidents, which it detects using your device’s accelerometer and an algorithm developed in collaboration with some insurance companies.
+Full disclosure: I have a minor investment in a company called iRezQ (its now dead), an app that warns you about nearby traffic accidents, which it detects using your device’s accelerometer and an algorithm developed in collaboration with some insurance companies.

 I wanted to test if VoIP calling could help iRezQ save some money and add an extra feature on top of the existing functionality using our [Voice API](doc:voice-introduction).